PowerPivot Window: Design Tab

 Click the Table Properties button to open the Edit Table Properties Dialog Box, which enables you to view and modify the properties of tables.
 This applies only to tables that were imported, rather than pasted directly into the PowerPivot window.

 Click Undo or Redo as appropriate.
-If an action cannot be undone or redone, the option will not be available.
+If an action cannot be undone or redone, the option will be unavailable.